TTFB (Time to First Byte)

 Google recommends keeping TTFB under 800ms for Core Web Vitals, but for B2B sites where every second counts, aim for under 200ms.

-You don’t need expensive tools.
-Here’s how to check your TTFB right now:
+You do not need expensive tools.
+Here is how to check your TTFB right now:

-- Chrome DevTools – Press F12 → Network tab → Reload the page → Click the first document request → Look for “Waiting (TTFB)”
+- Chrome DevTools – Press F12 → Network tab → Reload the page → Click the first document request → Look for the “Waiting (TTFB)” metric.

 - Google PageSpeed Insights – Enter your URL and look for “Initial server response time”